 NOTE: This story was posted in 2013

 The Prescott Antique Auto Club acquired their 1931 Seagrave Ladder Truck from the City of Prescott Fire Department in 1984.
 Prescott Fire Department had purchased the ladder truck new in 1931.
 It was designated Ladder Truck #1.
-The photo below was taken by the Seagrave Company just before they shipped the truck to Prescott.
+The photos on the right were taken by the Seagrave Company just before they shipped the truck to Prescott.
 The truck was in service with the Prescott Fire Department until 1984, when it was sold to PAAC for $1.00.

 Ladder Truck #1 was stored at club member's yards and in a building at the former Yavapai County Fair Grounds (now the Prescott Rodeo Grounds) before being moved to the PAAC clubhouse in November 2006.
 One of the reasons PAAC wanted their own clubhouse was to have a place to permanently store Ladder Truck #1 inside a building and to have a place to restore the truck.